Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 	#.
 Set up a :ref:`cold staking` :term:`node <Node>` and copy its public key or copy the public key of a :ref:`Staking Pools` key into your clipboard.
 	#.
 Download and install the `Particl Copay <https://particl.io/downloads/>`_ mobile application, open it, create a new Particl wallet, and send PART coins to it.
 	#.
-After your coins are deposited into this wallet, tap on the :guilabel:`Staking` icon at the bottom right corner of the screen followed by a tap on the :guilabel:`Setup Cold Staking` green button.
+After your coins are deposited into this wallet, tap on the :guilabel:`Staking` icon at the bottom right corner of the screen, followed by a tap on the :guilabel:`Setup Cold Staking` green button.
 	#.
 Enter the staking public key in the designated space and give it a label.
 	#.
-Tap on the :guilabel:`Enable Cold Staking` green button, then tap on the :guilabel:`Zap` button to finalize the staking setup process.
+Tap on the :guilabel:`Enable Cold Staking` green button, then tap the :guilabel:`Zap` button to finalize the staking setup process.

 Adjust your staking privacy
 ---------------------------

 If you operate your own staking :term:`node <Node>`, you can adjust your level of staking privacy.
-By default, the network sends your staking rewards in your :guilabel:`Public` balance, meaning all your staking rewards are publicly displayed publicly on the blockchain.
+By default, the network sends your staking rewards in your :guilabel:`Public` balance, meaning all your staking rewards are publicly displayed on the blockchain.
 Particl allows you to change that for better privacy.

 - :guilabel:`Public` balance: Staking rewards are fully transparent and public on the blockchain.
 - :guilabel:`Blind` balance: The number of PART coins contained in each reward remains confidential.
-- :guilabel:`Anon` balance: The number of PART coins AND your deposit address remains entirely anonymous.
+- :guilabel:`Anon` balance: The number of PART coins AND your deposit address remain entirely anonymous.
 This is the highest level of staking privacy possible on Particl.

 .. rst-class:: bignums